Nicholasdgiles/nicholasgiles.github.io/_posts/2021-12-07-steam-redesign.markdown

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/feature_points.jpg" class="bigger-image" alt="Steam Redesign Feature Points" />
 <img src="http://nicholasgiles.com/assets/images/steam_redesign/product_hero.jpg" class="bigger-image" alt="Steam Redesign Product Marketing" />

+### Reflection
+Next steps would include recruiting users for usability tests, utilizing the existing Steam product.
+This would allow me to validate the initial insights I generated from the heuristic analysis.
+Then I would take the learnings I generated and iterate on the high-fidelity designs.
+From there, I would build a quick working prototype in order to test with users.

 ---

 Check out some of my other <span class="evidence"><a href="https://nicholasgiles.com/projects/" style="text-decoration: none">case studies</a></span>.